lisazumana03/prp372s-semester2-digitalportfolio/README.md

 **Task:** I had to do this module so that I could learn how to communicate in the world of work.

-**Action:** I watch YT videos to learn more about formal tone when emailing company managers.
+**Action:** I watch YT videos to learn more about formal tone when emailing or faxing company managers.

 **Result:** After I applied the formal tone, they answer my queries so that I would get clarity.